Home

 indirectLight /= someNumberOfRays;

-Remember that we want to collect all light reflected towards \(P\) by objects in the scene, which we can write with the integral formulation: \(\int_\Omega L_i\).
-The variable \(\Omega\) represents the hemisphere of directions oriented around the normal at \(P\).
-This is the equation we are trying to solve, and to get an approximation of this integral using Monte Carlo integration, we need to "sample" the function on the right side of the integral sign (the \(\int\) symbol), the \(L_i\) term.
+Remember that our goal is to gather all light reflected toward \(P\) by objects in the scene, which we can express with the integral \(\int_\Omega L_i\).
+Here, \(\Omega\) represents the hemisphere of directions oriented around the normal at \(P\).
+This is the equation we aim to solve, and to approximate this integral using Monte Carlo integration, we need to "sample" the function on the right side of the integral sign (the \(\int\) symbol), specifically the \(L_i\) term.

-Sampling means taking random directions from the domain of the integral we are trying to solve and evaluating the function on the right side of the integral sign at these random directions.
-In the case of indirect lighting, the domain of integral or the region of space over which the integral is performed is the hemisphere of directions \(\Omega\).
+Sampling means selecting random directions from the domain of the integral we are trying to solve and evaluating the function on the right side of the integral sign at these random directions.
+For indirect lighting, the domain of the integral, or the region of space over which the integral is performed, is the hemisphere of directions \(\Omega\).

-Let's now see how this work with an example.
-For now, we will work in 2D, but later in the lesson, we will provide the code to apply this technique to 3D.
+Let's now see how this works with an example.
+For simplicity, we will start with a 2D example, but later in the lesson, we will provide code to apply this technique in 3D.

-Figure 6: different steps to generate a sample.
-First, create a sample in a local Cartesian coordinate system and then transform this sample into a Cartesian coordinate system whose up vector is aligned with the shading normal.
-Finally, we can cast the ray into the scene.
-If it intersects an object, we compute the object's color at the intersection point.
-The color of all the objects intersected is added up, and the resulting sum is divided by the number N (the number of generated samples).
+Figure 6: Different steps to generate a sample.
+First, create a sample in a local Cartesian coordinate system, then transform this sample into a Cartesian coordinate system aligned with the shading normal.
+Finally, cast the ray into the scene.
+If it intersects an object, compute the object's color at the intersection point.
+The colors of all intersected objects are added, and the resulting sum is divided by \(N\) (the number of generated samples).

-Let's imagine that we want to compute the amount of light arriving indirectly at \(P\).
-We first draw an ideal half disk above \(P\) and aligned it along the surface normal at the shaded point.
-This half disk is just a visual representation of the set of directions over which we need to collect light reflected towards \(P\) by surfaces in the scene.
-Next, we will compute N random directions, which you can see as N points located on the outer line of the half-disk whose locations on that line are randomly selected.
-In 2D, this can be done with the following code:
+Imagine that we want to compute the amount of light arriving indirectly at \(P\).
+We first draw an ideal half-disk above \(P\), aligned along the surface normal at the shaded point.
+This half-disk serves as a visual representation of the set of directions over which we need to collect light reflected toward \(P\) from surfaces in the scene.
+Next, we compute \(N\) random directions, which you can think of as \(N\) points located along the outer edge of the half-disk, with their positions randomly chosen.
+In 2D, this can be done using the following code:

 if (depth > scene->options.maxDepth) return 0;